 Notes

-Store leftover Chickpea Salad covered in the fridge for up to 5 days.
+Store leftover chickpea salad in an airtight container in the refrigerator for up to 5 days.

 Nutrition Information